 It’s not hard to stumble onto a bar in D.C. serving corned beef and cabbage or Guinness.
 But some Irish pubs take that extra step, whether it be importing rare decorations straight from the Emerald Isle or putting a particular emphasis on traditional Irish recipes.

-Sadly, D.C. bid adieu to a few Irish standbys over the past few years: Georgetown’s Ri Ra, Alexandria’s Fiona’s Irish Pub, James Hoban’s Irish Restaurant in Dupont Circle, and most recently, Chinatown’s Fado.
+Sadly, D.C. bid adieu to a few Irish standbys over the past few years: Georgetown’s Ri Ra, Alexandria’s Fiona’s Irish Pub, James Hoban’s Irish Restaurant in Dupont Circle, and Chinatown’s Fado.
+The same Northwest neighborhood will soon welcome Dead Rabbit, an iconic NYC-based bar known for its perfectly poured Irish coffees and Sunday roasts.

 For all the latest Washington D.C. dining intel, subscribe to Eater DC’s newsletter.